omolewaaa/POSTIT/README.md

   • Knowledge of HTML, CSS and JavaScript

   •	NodeJS installed on your system, you can check out here to download https://nodejs.org/en/download/

-  •	Setup the backend with NodeJs – Express

   •	PostgreSQL for relational data persistence and Sequelize as the Object relational model.

   •	Installation of Postman for testing the API routes

   TESTING

-  .
-Test the API route on postman if the user can register successfully using "api/users/signup" by filling the details of the user in      the body(username, email and password).

-  .Test if the user can create groups using "api/group" by filling the details of the groupname and username in the body as details
+  1. To signup
+      "api/users/signup"
+       details (username, email and password).

+  2. To sigin
+      "api/users/signin"
+       details (useername and password)

+  3. To create a group
+      "api/group"
+      details (groupname)